Slope inequality of fibered surfaces, Morsification conjecture and moduli of curves: Introduction

 \end{corollary}

-\subsection{Relation to the Slope Conjecture}
+\subsection{Relation to the Slope conjecture}

-Harris and Morrison \cite{HaMo} predicted that $s_{D}$ is greater than or equal to $6+12/(g+1)$ for any effective divisor $D$ on $\overline{\mathcal{M}}_{g}$ containing no boundary divisors with equality holding if and only if $D$ is a linear combination of Brill--Noether divisors, which is called the {\em slope conjecture}.
-This conjecture is false in general and the first counterexample is the K3 divisor $K$ on $\overline{\mathcal{M}}_{10}$ (\cite{FaPo}, see also \cite{Far} and \cite{Far2} for other counterexamples).
-Let $s_{g}$ denote the infimum of $s_{D}$ among all effective divisors $D$ on $\overline{\mathcal{M}}_{g}$ containing no boundary divisors.
-For $g\le 11$, the numbers $s_{g}$ are known as follows (\cite{HaMo}, \cite{Tan}, \cite{FaPo}):
+Harris and Morrison \cite{HaMo} predicted that $s_{D}$ is greater than or equal to $6+12/(g+1)$ for any non-zero effective divisor $D$ on $\overline{\mathcal{M}}_{g}$ containing no boundary divisors with equality holding if and only if $D$ is a linear combination of Brill--Noether divisors, which is called the {\em Slope conjecture}.
+This conjecture is false in general and the first counterexample to be discovered was the K3 divisor $K$ on $\overline{\mathcal{M}}_{10}$ (\cite{FaPo}).
+For other counterexamples and the current status for the Slope conjecture, see for example \cite{Far}, \cite{Far2} and \cite{FJP}.
+Let $s_{g}$ denote the infimum of $s_{D}$ among all non-zero effective divisors $D$ on $\overline{\mathcal{M}}_{g}$ containing no boundary divisors.
+For $g\le 11$, the numbers $s_{g}$ are known as in Table~\ref{sglist} (\cite{HaMo}, \cite{Tan}, \cite{FaPo}).

-In particular, the slope conjecture is true for $g\le 11$ and $g\neq 10$.
-Corollary~\ref{slopeineq} implies that if $s_{g}$ attains some effective divisor $D$ on $\overline{\mathcal{M}}_{g}$, the slope of relatively minimal general fibered surfaces of genus $g$ is greater than or equal to $12-s_{g}$ under the condition that the relative canonical models have reduced fibers.
+In particular, the Slope conjecture is true for $g\le 11$ and $g\neq 10$.
+Theorem~\ref{slopeeq} implies that if $s_{g}$ attains some effective divisor $D$ on $\overline{\mathcal{M}}_{g}$, the slope of relatively minimal general fibered surfaces of genus $g$ is greater than or equal to $12-s_{g}$ under the assumption of the Morsification conjecture or the Moduli conjecture.

+In \cite{CFM}, Chen conjectured that $\lim_{g\to \infty}s_{g}=0$ while Farkas and Morrison conjectured that $\lim_{g\to \infty}s_{g}=6$.
+The following applications of Theorem~\ref{slopeeq} give little evidence for the later conjecture:

+\begin{theorem} Assume that the Morsification conjecture or the Moduli conjecture holds true.
+Let $D$ be an effective divisor on $\overline{\mathcal{M}}_{g}$ which contains no boundary divisors.
+If $s_{D}\le 4$, then $D$ contains the locus of smooth curves with non-trivial automorphisms with fixed points. \end{theorem}